Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Properties of DP mixtures of block prior

-for all $p_{\bfgamma} \le p$. \end{thm} See Section \ref{ap:informationconsistency} of the supplementary materials.
+\begin{thm} A sufficient condition for the DP mixture of block $g$ priors to lead to Bayes factors that are information consistent is for the density of the centering measure, $f(g \mid \tau^2, a, b)$, to satisfy $ \int (1 + g_j)^{(n-1-p_{\bfgamma})/2} f(g_j \mid \tau^2, a, b) \dd g_j = \infty $ for all $p_{\bfgamma} \le p$. \end{thm} See Section \ref{ap:informationconsistency} of the supplementary materials.
 This is the same condition in Theorem 2 of \cite{liang2008mixtures}.
 Hence, this result just indicates that any mixing distribution for $g$ that leads to information-consistent Bayes factors under a standard mixture of $g$ priors also leads to information consistent Bayes factors under the DP mixture of block $g$ priors.